 Tell us about yourself.

 I’m a Paralympic cyclist.
-I raced mountain bikes when I was younger, before having a limb-lengthening surgery go awry and left me with muscle atrophy, bone-on-bone at the ankle, low ankle flexion, low bone density, knee pain, hip pain, foot pain, scarring, and my legs are still off about an inch or so in length.
+I raced mountain bikes when I was younger, before having a limb-lengthening surgery go awry and left me with muscle atrophy, bone-on-bone at the ankle, low ankle flexion, low bone density, knee discomfort*, hip discomfort*, foot discomfort*, scarring, and my legs are still off about an inch or so in length.

 Tell us about your first experience riding a bike.